 7. Se prendre un râteau

-Literally, in English: “to take a rake”.
+Literally: “to take a rake”.
 But it’s nothing to do with gardening!
 It is a French expression which evokes the image of the one who walks on a rake and gets hit in their face with the handle.
 Their ridiculous and painful character refers to what one feels when one fails to seduce.

 Example: « Il lui a demandé de sortir avec lui, mais il s’est pris un râteau… » (“He asked her out, but he got a rake…”)